jeffrey-agyepong/beyond-the-grave-blog-vuepress/docs/_posts/2021-03-10-interview-charles-battlefrost-productions.md

 featuredimg: https://i.ibb.co/Mn0vcYS/charlespowell.jpg
 ---

 Battlefrost Productions is a new independent metal record label founded by musician and producer Charles Powell.
-Charles recently remixed and remastered Tortured Conscience's [Every Knee Shall Bow](https://www.beyondthegravemusic.com/2020/11/18/review-tortured-conscience-every-knee-shall-bow-remixed-remastered/) and I asked him some questions regarding the process, the vision of Battlefrost Productions, his band Sylvan Fortress (including members of Antestor & Crimson Thorn), and his upcoming book on Christian metal.
+Charles recently remixed and remastered Tortured Conscience's [Every Knee Shall Bow](https://www.beyondthegravemusic.com/2020/11/18/review-tortured-conscience-every-knee-shall-bow-remixed-remastered/) and I got the opportunity to ask him some questions regarding the process, the vision of Battlefrost Productions, his band Sylvan Fortress (including members of Antestor, Crimson Thorn and Taking the Head of Goliath), and his upcoming book on Christian metal.